 What Terrain Does Beaver Creek Have?

 This is one of my favorite parts about Beaver Creek.
 They have a lot of variety when it comes to terrain.
 There is so much to play on, and you can’t explore it all in one day.
-I tried, and was exhausted for it.
+I tried and was exhausted from it.

 Beginner Terrain (Green Circles)

 Beaver Creek has a lot of Green Runs dispersed throughout the ski resort.
-However you’ll a lot of them are gathered on the lower right hand side of the trail map.
-If you’re a beginner head over to lift #15 (Lower BC Express Lift) Or Lift #16 (Bachelor Gulch Express Lift) both off these will take you to some epic green runs and you’ll get an awesome view of the mountains.
+However, you’ll a lot of them are gathered on the lower right-hand side of the trail map.
+If you’re a beginner head over to lift #15 (Lower BC Express Lift) Or Lift #16 (Bachelor Gulch Express Lift) both of these will take you to some epic green runs and you’ll get an awesome view of the mountains.
 If you’re wanting longer green runs, take lift #15 and then Lift #18 for a green run that’s twice as long.
 Check out the trail map for more runs.